Marvel's Spider-Man: Miles Morales: Tie-in media and merchandise

-On October 7, 2020, Marvel Games revealed a prequel novel, Marvel's Spider-Man: Miles Morales – Wings of Fury, which was published on November 10, 2020, and written by Brittney Morris.
+A prequel novel, Marvel's Spider-Man: Miles Morales – Wings of Fury, was published on November 10, 2020, and written by Brittney Morris.
 The novel follows Miles coming to terms with what it means to be Spider-Man.
 He is left questioning everything when Vulture and his accomplice Starling release experimental tech onto New York City.
-Also announced was Marvel's Spider-Man: Miles Morales – The Art of the Game by Matt Ralphs, which was released on February 16, 2021.
+A companion book, Marvel's Spider-Man: Miles Morales – The Art of the Game by Matt Ralphs, was released on February 16, 2021.
 It features a collection of concept art, in-game renderings, and insights from the artists and Insomniac Games.

 In March 2021, Funko Pop!
 Vinyl figures of the Classic and T.R.A.C.K. suits from the game, were released, with the latter of the two having a limited edition chase variant in which Miles is unmasked.
-A further selection of the 2020, Bodega Cat, S.T.R.I.K.E, Advanced Tech, Purple Rein, Crimson Cowl, Winter and Programmable Matter suits were released in April 2021, with the last two having exclusive variants available at Hot Topic and GameStop respectively.
+A further selection of the 2020, Bodega Cat, S.T.R.I.K.E, Advanced Tech, Purple Rein, Crimson Cowl, Winter and Programmable Matter suits were released in the following month, with the last two having exclusive variants available at Hot Topic and GameStop respectively.

 Release

-The game was announced on June 11, 2020, at the PlayStation 5 reveal event as a launch title.
-It released worldwide on November 12, 2020, for PlayStation 4, with the PlayStation 5 version also releasing in North America, Australia and New Zealand on that date; a week later, it released worldwide for the PlayStation 5.
+The game was announced in June 2020 at the PlayStation 5 reveal event as a launch title.
+It was released worldwide on November 12 the same year for PlayStation 4, with the PlayStation 5 version also releasing in North America, Australia and New Zealand on that date; a week later, it was released worldwide for the PlayStation 5.
 The game is available in numerous editions.
 The standard edition includes the base game and is available for both consoles, with the PlayStation 4 version supporting a free upgrade to the PlayStation 5 version.
 The Ultimate Edition is available for the PlayStation 5, bundling together the base game and Marvel's Spider-Man Remastered.
 Launch variants of all editions were available in North America, and these variants feature instant access to the following; the T.R.A.C.K. suit and Miles' suit from the 2018 animated film Spider-Man: Into the Spider-Verse, three extra skill points and a Gravity Well Gadget.
 International retailers delivered this content separately as a redeemable code.
 All of these bonus items are available throughout the course of the game to those who did not receive the pre-order bonuses.

-The standalone game features a dedication to the original actor for the Marvel Cinematic Universe's Black Panther, Chadwick Boseman, who died two months before the game's release.
-An enhanced version of Miles Morales (featuring a variety of graphical options, unlocked framerates, ultrawide monitor support, and support for other technologies such as Nvidia's DLSS 3 and Reflex, as well as AMD's FidelityFX Super Resolution (FSR) 2.1 and Intel's XeSS) was released on Windows in November 2022 on Steam and the Epic Games Store.
-The port is developed by PlayStation studio Nixxes Software.
+The standalone game features a dedication to the original actor for the Marvel Cinematic Universe's Black Panther, Chadwick Boseman, who died of colon cancer two months before the game's release.
+An enhanced version of Miles Morales (featuring a variety of graphical options, unlocked framerates, ultrawide monitor support, and support for other technologies such as Nvidia's DLSS 3 and Reflex, as well as AMD's FidelityFX Super Resolution (FSR) 2.1 and Intel's XeSS) was released on Windows on November 18, 2022, via Steam and the Epic Games Store, just three months after Spider-Man Remastered was released.
+The port was developed by PlayStation studio Nixxes Software.